TASMANIAN GOVERNMENT ASSISTANCE

 $80,000 will be provided to the Tasmanian Chamber of Commerce and Industry (TCCI) to provide Human Resources and Industrial Relations assistance associated with the Coronavirus to businesses.

 10) Additional support for small business:

 Increase the Small Business Interest-Free Loan Scheme from $20 million to $50 million, which is available for businesses with a turnover of less than $10 million;

-Provide a new $40 million to the Small Business Grants Program with $20 million set aside for emergency grant support and $20 million for larger grants payments.
+Provide a $60 million to the Small Business Grants Program with $30 million set aside for emergency grant support and $30 million for larger grants payments.
 Please note grant applications are now closed;

 Provide business continuity advice with $750,000 in funding made available for businesses to seek cashflow and continuity advice.
 This includes a $50,000 grant to the Small Business Council of Tasmania;

 A further $200,000 will be provided to the THA to provide business continuity and cashflow advice, increasing the funding for this initiative up to $250,000;